Church of the Nativity of the Theotokos, Kryvyi Rih: Present

-The church was reopened on the 7th of February 1991 when the process of giving back the complex of buildings to its former owners began.
+The church was reopened on 7 February 1991 when the process of giving back the complex of buildings to its former owners began.
 At that time, the forming of a new architectural ensemble of the church began: a central dome was installed in 1995; a bell tower was erected in 1997-2000; a spiritual enlightenment centre was built in 2001-2004; a churchyard was arranged and a church gate was built in 2006-2008; the church was reconstructed and its interior was totally renewed in 2010-2011; and the second building of the spiritual enlightenment centre was started in 2014.

 With the restoration of the church, an active parish life began.
 Between 1991 and 2005, several parish activities were founded, such as a Sunday school, a church library, a parish newspaper, a charter of the Sisters of Mercy, a summer camp, an Orthodox youth brotherhood, and an annual festival of Ukrainian and church culture.

 The largest feature of the parish today is the church's Sunday school.
 About 150 children study the Bible and religion in six classes.
 In the spiritual enlightenment centre, there are youth and two children's choirs along with art studio which have become laureates of All-Ukrainian and international festivals and competitions (in Ukraine, Russia, Poland and Serbia).
 Active publishing activity is also carried out.
 Publications range from studies about churches in Kryvyi Rih, educational programmes and methodological recommendations for Sunday schools, and a musical collection with hymns and songs for a choir outside of the Liturgy.

 The architectural ensemble of the church became one of the "visiting cards" of the city for inhabitants and guests.
 Kryvyi Rih painters such as Ivan Avramenko, Dmytrii Grybok, Alexander Udovenko and Oksana Kolos found creative inspiration for their painting there.

 Archpriest Anatolii Ryzhenko has been the parson of the church since 1991.
 Since the moment the church was restored, twenty natives from the congregation have become clergymen (of which two are monks).